Praise for ‘The Village’

 There is skull-duggery and cruel ambition at the Summer fete, but the influx of workers for the fruit harvest sees real violence erupt.
 Harvest month brings both birth and death.
 In the Autumn the fourth estate and the law entangle as some villagers try to do the right thing, while a young woman takes her future into her own hands.
 As the year grows old, a village newcomer learns the power of gossip and the importance of first impressions.
 The year ends in drama and distress and the villagers celebrate the solstice mindful of the preciousness of their loved ones and their everyday lives.

-J.J.Anderson’s first collection of short stories is available as an e-book, price £2.12 or printed book price £7.99 at Amazon, and via ~
+J.J.Anderson’s first publication is available as an e-book, price £2.12 or printed book price £7.99 at Amazon, and via ~

 Kindle Select.
 It is also available as three ‘e-shorts’ at 99p each and, exclusive to Audible, Amazon and itunes is available as an audio-book – cost £13.55, running time 8 hours and 22 minutes.